KDE/documentation-develop-kde-org/source/introduction/architecture.rst

 Kirigami is KDE’s lightweight user interface framework for mobile and convergent applications.
 It allows Qt developers to easily create applications that run on most major mobile and desktop platforms without modification (though adapted user interfaces for different form-factors are supported and recommended for optimal user experience).
 It extends the touch-friendly Qt Quick Controls with larger application building blocks.

-Use Qt Widgets only, if you plan to develop a desktop only application with a complex UI, like KDevelop.
+Use Qt Widgets only if you plan to develop a desktop-only application with a complex UI, like KDevelop.

 .. figure:: /img/kirigami.jpg
    :scale: 25%
    :alt: Discover, a convergent application build with Kirigami

-   Discover, a convergent application build with Kirigami
+   Discover, a convergent application build using Kirigami

 Plasma Workspace
 ----------------